Ilmi28/SuperCube/README.md

 # Description
 Library for Rubik's Cube manipulation.
-Creator and customizer of cubes of any size, and solver for 2x2 and 3x3 cubes (Herbert Kociemba's algorithms)
+Creator and customizer for cubes of any size, and solver for 2x2 and 3x3 cubes (Herbert Kociemba's algorithms)

 # Usage
 ## Creating instance of cube